mawinkler/playground-one/docs/getting-started/prepare.md

 > ***Note:*** Native installation on Cloud9 is no longer supported.
 Use [Playground One Container (Easy and portable)](#playground-one-container-easy-and-portable) instead.

 ## Change Log

+### 0.2.1 Fix release (02/27/2024)

+#### Fixes

+- The implementation of a proper Vision One Container Security life-cycle broke the deployment since the DELETE api_call was fired too early.

+#### Changes

+- Simple S3 Bucket scanner now part of Playground One.
+This includes a dedicated [scenario](https://mawinkler.github.io/playground-one-pages/scenarios/as/tmfs-s3-bucket-scanning/).
+- Improved handling of public IPs in configflow when running on Cloud9.
+- Eventually existing Azure credentials are now made available within the container.

 ### 0.2 Maintenance release (02/20/2024)